jericop/pr-compliance-app/README.md

 # pr-compliance-app
-A GitHub App that requires user input before PRs can be merged.
+This GitHub App create a status check on all PR commits that require user input to ensure compliance.